spotted lanternfly side view

 Key points

 • This pest does not bite or sting.
-It feeds on a wide range of plants including grapes, hops, apples, stone fruits, maples, walnuts, and other plant species.
-Its feeding has not resulted in killing plants (except for grapes).
+Spotted lanternfly has piercing-sucking mouthparts and feeds on plant sap from a wide range of plants including grapes, hops, apples, stone fruits, maples, walnuts, and other plant species.
+Its feeding has not killed plants (except for grapes).
 It is primarily a threat to Maryland's agricultural crops.

-• All Maryland residents (except for those in Cecil or Harford Counties) are urged to report sightings of Spotted Lanternfly to the Maryland Department of Agriculture (MDA) as soon as possible.
-Submit your report online.
-Questions or concerns about this pest also can be submitted by email to DontBug.MD@maryland.gov or call (410) 841-5920.
+• All Maryland residents, from any county, are urged to report sightings of Spotted Lanternfly to the Maryland Department of Agriculture (MDA).
+This data is important for tracking phenology and population levels.
+Submit your reports through this online form.
+Questions or concerns about this pest also can be submitted to UMD Ask Extension, by email to DontBug.MD@maryland.gov, or call (410) 841-5920.
 Control information can be found at the bottom of this page.

 • Refer to (PDF) Maryland Department of Agriculture Residential Checklist if you live in an area with Spotted Lanternfly.